 This was a musical, produced by Cygnet Theater, that I did the sound design for.
 It was an amazing experience, but was sadly postponed after the first preview due to COVID-19.
 The sound system utilized 14 wireless body mics, a system of delay speakers, and various instrument mics for a six person band.

 This was a piece presented in Island Shakespeare Festival's 2019 summer season.
-I created the original score and sound design.
+I created the original score and did the sound design.

 Video by ISF and WICA, Sound & Music by Stewart Blackwood